 - Upload search terms: See How do I enter Search Terms? for instructions.

 - Upload product listings: See Guide to Catalog Management for detailed instructions on how to upload product listings.
 Check the box next to Searchbox when you enter the product listings.
-Note that you can only add Amazon.com or Amazon international listings to Searchbox.
+Note that you can only add listings from Amazon, Walmart, Sam's, or Target to Searchbox.
+Support for additional retail sites is in development.

 2. View Search Results Data